 This is where the game will divide most public, because there is no real AI at play here, it is mostly cause and effect.

-Few people will be surprised to find out the game was originally released in Japan as “Hello!
+Few people will be surprised to find out that Pac-man 2 was actually originally released in Japan as “Hello!
 Pac-man” with no hints whatsoever that it was supposed to be a sequel.
-Yes, this is only the last title-change with little to no thought behind it to which we westerners are accustomed.
+Yes, this is only the last title-change with little to no thought behind it to which the western markets were, by then, accustomed.

 My opinion is that those reviewers who lash out at Pac-man being frustrating or useless, are missing the point.
-Coming to the game with an open mind, one might find out there are many ways to approach it: you might just be in to torture the poor soul or, instead, leisurely enjoy the relaxed pace or just experiment.
+Coming to the game with an open mind, one might find out there are many ways to approach it: for example, torturing the poor soul or, instead, leisurely enjoy the relaxed pace or plain experiment.
 It can definitely be a family friendly experience, if one doesn’t mind a hearty slice of 90s wild mood swings (The Cure references in my articles: 1).
 The little details that Namco spliced in – like him going back on a solved puzzle just to act all “arrogant” – to make Pac cartoony and fun are very cute and might get a smile out of even the more hardened players.